ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 });
 ```

-And finally, the `Address` mapping is once again a bit more complicated due to the inheritance from `Address` to `InvoiceAddress` and `DevliveryAddres`, which is handled using a string discriminator called __AddressType__
+And finally, the `Address` mapping is once again a bit more complicated due to the inheritance from `Address` to `InvoiceAddress` and `DeliveryAddress`, which is handled using a string discriminator called __AddressType__

 ```csharp
 modelBuilder.Entity<Address>(x =>